lzim/teampsd/resources/design/design_workshop_manual/day_2_design_workshop_manual.md

 - **Metaphor for this goal: We cannot simply “make a table,” when what we need is scalable way for any Team PSD partner to contribute to making of tables that scale.**

 **DIMENSIONS of our PROBLEM OF SCALE:**

 - **Team: Shared understanding and language** is harder to maintain as we grow beyond our founding team.
 - **Partners: Joining the team** is harder unless we use existing standards.
 - **Platforms: Maintaining quality in production** is hard to maintain relying solely on individual peopleʼs disciplined adherence to an SOP.
 - **Production: Constant change is the norm and improvement desirable**, but hard without means for **continuous integration**.

 **Q & A**

 **Q:	What is continuous integration?**

 A:	Merging all working copies into master several times a day.

 Q:	How cool, but donʼt we already do that?

 A:	Yes!
 So we are very close, hereʼs what weʼre missing: **We are relying on people** to provide rapid feedback about defects in our code base, so that they can be identified and corrected ASAP (itʼs not that *fun*, is it?).

 A & Q. No. So what would be different if we used continuous integration on our Team PSD Repo?

 **A: We will use more of GitHubʼs native (&/or integrated) tools to automate testing and build our documentation.**

-##### - These are two things we probably spend over 80% of team time doing by hand...
+- **These are two things we probably spend over 80% of team time doing by hand...**
 - So, when thereʼs a missed dependency, which inevitable, because we still struggle to do better than *discover this by hand*...that leads to rework, it hurts!!!
 - Our SOPʼs reliance on people leads to social friction, where there could be intellectual friction supported by the right tools.

 **OBSERVATIONS that led to this Workshop:**

 - e.g., If all team members need to achieve Jamesʼ level of discipline, our SOP doesnʼt scale.
 - e.g., If we all to scan the horizon to identify dependencies that our GitHub, ZenHub, Workgroup Leads, Workgroup and huddles still just didnʼt catch, then our SOP doesnʼt scale.
 - e.g., If we read through a list of well-specified requirements using the exact same words (e.g., “parser,” “database processes”) and donʼt realize weʼre not speaking the same language, then our SOP doesnʼt scale.